Coronavirus (COVID–19) Information and Updates

 - January 22, 2020: Public health announcement: novel coronavirus

-In response to the health risk posed by the spread of COVID-19, all CCA classes will take place remotely for the rest of the spring semester.
-This decision was made in alignment with recent recommendations and guidance from the San Francisco Public Health Department (SFPHD) and the Centers for Disease Control and Prevention (CDC).
+In response to the health risk posed by the spread of COVID-19, all CCA classes will take place remotely for the fall semester.
+This decision was made in alignment with recent recommendations and guidance from state and local health officials.

 Read the COVID-19 Information for Students page for additional details, guidance, and other important information.